Lortzing/mcp_tool_ocr/README.md

 ## Extending / Debugging Tips

-- The `VLMClient` automatically falls back to a generic JSON POST for custom providers when the endpoint is not DashScope.
+- The `VLMClient` wraps the OpenAI Responses API and returns both the Markdown text and the raw payload for auditing or caching.
 - To enable verbose logging, wrap the MCP server (`FastMCP`) invocation with your preferred logger before deploying.
 - When running OCR-heavy workloads, adjust the `options["timeout"]` value to accommodate slow downloads.